Police: Nabbed escapee resembles robbery suspect

 - Authorities have been searching for escapee for days

-- James Walter Morales has been arrested in Somerville and is in custody
+- James Walter Morales has been arrested in Somerville

-(CNN)A captured prison escapee may be responsible for a bank robbery hours earlier, Massachusetts authorities said.
+(CNN)A captured prison escapee may be responsible for a bank robbery attempt hours earlier, Massachusetts authorities said.

 Police on Thursday afternoon apprehended James Walter Morales, who escaped a few days ago from a prison in Rhode Island.

 According to Massachusetts State Police, Morales was arrested by a uniformed trooper in Somerville.
+Police were in the area after a second attempted bank robbery took place.
+Trooper Joseph Merrick spotted Morales and chased him two blocks, making the stop after Morales attempted to jump a fence.

-Earilier on Thursday, a man who closely resembles Morales, a 35-year-old former Army reservist, tried to hold up a Cambridge bank but fled before getting any money, according to Trooper Dustin Fitch, spokesperson for Massachusetts State Police.
+Earlier on Thursday, a man who closely resembles Morales, a 35-year-old former Army reservist, tried to hold up a Cambridge bank but fled before getting any money, according to Trooper Dustin Fitch, spokesperson for Massachusetts State Police.

 While it's unclear whether the robbery try involved any weapons, state police previously issued a release warning that Morales should be considered armed and dangerous.